-As long as you are healthy in pregnancy and use them with caution, certain aromatherapy oils may be used when pregnant, such as relaxing Lavender and Ylang Ylang for example.
-“Add one drop to 5ml of a carrier oil like grapeseed,” says Kerry Symons, Spa Manager at Champneys Henlow, adding: “Oils you should not use for example, include Rosemary and Jasmine,” as these are too stimulating.
-Read our pregnancy massage guide for a list of other oils to avoid.
-Always consult a qualified aromatherapist.
+As long as you are healthy in pregnancy and use them with caution, certain aromatherapy oils may be used when pregnant, such as relaxing lavender and ylang ylang for example.
+“Add one drop to 5ml of a carrier oil like grapeseed,” says Kerry Symons, Spa Manager at Champneys Henlow, adding: “Oils you should not use, for example, include rosemary and jasmine,” as these are too stimulating.

+Both of these extreme positions are contraindicated (not allowed) for pregnant women.
+Lying completely flat on her back, together with the weight of the uterus, can put too much pressure on an expectant mum’s ‘vena cava’ vein, potentially restricting oxygen to the baby and could cause mum to feel nauseous, dizzy and breathless.
+“We would not recommend our pregnant guests lie on their front after approximately 18 weeks, depending on the individual,” says Ragdale’s Hannah Farrell-Wall.
+Champneys’ Kerry Symons adds: “It is advised to lie on your side, or on your back (but never flat), with the back and knees supported.”
 Some spas ask mum to sit semi-upright in a chair or to lean gently over the massage couch, appropriately supported with bolsters and cushions, depending on the individual and stage of pregnancy.
 Some spa massage couches have holes cut out and pillow supports to accommodate a smaller bump.
 Spas tend to consider it safest to massage pregnant spa guests sideways or semi-seated.

 A myth indeed.
-Although that’s not to say you can just book in for any old treatment either.
+Although that’s not to say you can just book in for any old treatment.
 Spa managers painstakingly formulate specialist pregnancy treatments that balance both safety with effectiveness for all stages of pre-natal development: “We have a wide range of treatments available to guests over 12 weeks pregnant,” says Ragdale Hall’s Hannah Farrell-Wall, “and our Elemis Nurturing Mother-to-be treatment is safe to have throughout pregnancy.”

 Thicker hair, fast-growing nails and increased blood volume in the body from pregnancy’s rapid hormonal changes may bring a natural rosy glow to the cheeks (sadly the benefits tend to nosedive after birth).
 However, the downside can be acne breakouts, dry itchy skin, spider veins, chloasma (the ‘mask of pregnancy’ caused by the body producing more pigment and reacting more sensitively to sunlight), moles and skin tags.